Heating Cost Calculator

 5) "Fuel Types" that are underlined in blue are links to listings of New Hampshire fuel sources or information on the fuel.

-Source: An EESE Board Presentation by Dick Henry showed an average New Hampshire COP of 2.5 (250%), it is felt that this may be on the low side.
+Source: An EESE Board Presentation by Dick Henry shows an average New Hampshire COP of 2.5 (250%).

 Calculate your homes heating index